 Based on the assigned GESAMP Hazard Profile, the substance or mixture must then be submitted to the ESPH Working Group of the Sub-Committee on Pollution Prevention and Response (PPR Sub-Committee), for assignment of the appropriate carriage requirements.
 Once this has been completed, the substance (or trade named mixture) will then be added to the MEPC.2/Circular as an entry for ‘all countries, with no expiry’.

-A Tripartite Agreement may be established between interested Governments to allow for the provisional transport of substances that have not yet been assessed and therefore do not appear in either Chapter 17 of the IBC Code or in the MEPC.2/Circular.
+A Tripartite Agreement may be established between interested Governments to allow for the provisional transport of substances that have not yet been assessed and therefore do not appear in either Chapter 17 or 18 of the IBC Code or in the MEPC.2/Circular.
 The expectation is that the establishment of a Tripartite Agreement, which is valid for a period of three years after which it expires permanently, will allow sufficient time for submission of the product to and assessment by the respective bodies, for inclusion of the substance in the GESAMP/EHS Composite List and the MEPC.2/Circular for ‘all countries, and with no expiry’.
 Once a Tripartite Agreement has been established (or modified within the validity period) and this has been communicated to IMO, it will be added to the IMO web site and then to MEPC.2/Circular, as a provisional entry with an expiry date, to be transported only by those countries identified in the Tripartite Agreement.

 With respect to the information provided for Tripartite Agreements concluded under Lists 1, 3 and 4 of the MEPC.2/Circular, the name of the product, the submitting country and the list number are given, while for those assessments concluded under List 2, the product trade name, the contains name, the n.o.s. entry number and the reporting country are presented.